Jhulan Kumar - (Founder, President, Board Chairman and Director)

 By Jhulan Kumar

-Growing up, my family home was filled with women.
-I was very lucky to have so much love from my mother and sisters in my early life.
-Yet tragedy stuck our home when I was still a child.
-First, my older brother was killed in a road accident, leaving a baby boy for my mother to care for after my sister-in-law had a break-down and left the family, unable to cope with the loss of her husband.
-My elder sister was also left as a single parent, as her husband had a brain injury from the same road accident that killed my brother.
-Not long after - my mother was also suddenly widowed.
-My father also died in a separate road accident.
-Great responsibility was placed on my mother's shoulders - to care for the family and try to educate me and my four sisters.
-It was very difficult as she did not have any job skills, and she had to work in the fields to try to support us.
-Her wages were small, and we often had only had one meal a day.
+Great responsibility was placed on my mother’s shoulders - to care for the family and try to educate me and my four sisters.
+It was very difficult as she did not have any job skills, and she had to work in the fields to support us.
+Her wages were small and we often only had one meal a day.
 It was a struggle to survive.

-In my early life I learned first-hand what it is to live in poverty, to be hungry - and to have little hope for the future.
-I also learned through the "miracles" that came into my life in the form of kind and generous people who offered to help - what it is to have people who believe in me and are willing to give me a helping hand.
+In my early life I learned first-hand what it is to live in poverty, to be hungry and to have little hope for the future.
+I also learned through the “miracles” that came into my life in the form of kind and generous people - what it is to have people who believe in me and are willing to give me a helping hand.
 My goal in life now is to help others as I was helped, to pass on the opportunities that I was given, and to lift others up as I was lifted up.